liuchunchi/draft-liu-nasr-requirements/draft-liu-nasr-requirements.md

 (From side meeting and mailing list feedbacks, to be updated)

-## Why not use static routing?

-Static routing severely limits the scalability and flexibility for performance optimizations and reconfigurations.
-Flexible orchestration of paths will be prohibited.
-Also, even when static routing is used, we still need proof of transit for compliance checks.

 ## Initially targeting for intra-domain or inter-domain scenario?

-Limited domain with some trust assumptions and controls to devices will be easy to start with.
-Then we can go do the interdomain.
+Limited domain with some trust assumptions and controls to devices will be easy to start with, but inter-domain scenario will be critical for standardization.

 ## Does tunneling solve the problem?

+Tunnels, VPNs do not perceive the underlying network devices.
+Quality measurements can be done, but other detail information of bearing devices are not visible.

 ## Does all nodes on the path need to compute the POT?